mezbauddin/Interactive-Advanced-EntraID-Management/README.md

 ## Overview

-This **Interactive Advanced Entra ID User Management Script** provides a robust and user-friendly way to manage users, licenses, groups, roles, and MFA settings in **Entra ID (formerly Azure AD)**.
-The interactive menu allows administrators to perform complex management tasks with ease.
+The **Interactive Advanced Entra ID User Management Script** provides a comprehensive and user-friendly solution for managing users, licenses, groups, roles, and MFA settings in **Entra ID (formerly Azure Active Directory)**.
+This script is designed to simplify administrative tasks with an intuitive interactive menu.

 ## Features